OussEmaDevCode/pythonPlay/README.md

 # pythonPlay
-A set of fun python dcripts I make on my free time.
+-A set of fun python scripts I make on my free time.
-The project file basically describes what it does
+-The project file basically describes what it does.